mozcelikors/BetterGallery/README.md

 cd BetterGallery
 ```

 Now, Qt5 along with some build tools need to be installed on the SteamDeck with the following command.
-You will be prompted to enter your password and also you will need to confirm packages by pressing Enter.
+You will be prompted to enter your password.
+For about 4-5 times package manager will ask you to enter packages to install.
+You just need to press "Enter" each time this is asked to install all packages.

 ```
 ./prepare_environment.sh